m-housni/coding-challenges/README.md

 # Coding Challenges
+A list of coding challenges I've solved in different languages

 ## findTarget (D0)
 Given a list of integers and a target integer this function will return the index of the target if it exists or None (null in python)